Home » Guides » Mental Game in Poker: What To Do When You Feel Yourself Going On Tilt

 Having some background knowledge of common poker probabilities can help keep you from overestimating your way to tilting.
 If you know that your good hand will likely lose now and again, you will be less surprised, angry or sad when it happens.
 If you are trying to improve and are thinking about your decisions, you will recognize what you did to lose that hand and learn from the mistake.

+And if you do feel tilt kicking in?
 Here are a few poker life hacks you can use when you feel the emotions taking over and you’re about to start chasing losses.

 Close Your Eyes and Breathe